Mary Ann Kennedy (Scottish singer): Performance

-Kennedy was a member of the highly acclaimed Gaelic band ‘Cliar’, winners of ‘all-time’ Best Album at the inaugural Scots Trad Music Awards.
-Her recent work has concentrated on a major book and album project, ‘Fonn’, showcasing the music and history of her mother's family, the Campbell singing dynasty and an album celebrating Glasgow's immigrant Gaelic song heritage, to be released in 2016.
+Kennedy was a member of the highly acclaimed Gaelic band 'Cliar', winners of 'all-time' Best Album at the inaugural Scots Trad Music Awards.
+Her subsequent work has concentrated on a major book and album project, 'Fonn', showcasing the music and history of her mother's family, the Campbell singing dynasty and an album celebrating Glasgow's immigrant Gaelic song heritage, to be released in 2016.
 An album of Kennedy's original Gaelic songs and settings of 20th- and 21st-century poets was released early 2017.
 This was followed in 2019 by Glaschu: Hometown Love Song, a collection of Gaelic songs celebrating Glasgow, including poetry readings of works by notable Gaelic poets such as Derick Thompson by Bill Paterson and her sister Wilma Kennedy.
 Her latest longform work is the collaboration Talamh Beò, inspired by the region of Coigach and Assynt alongside regular collaborators Finlay Wells and her husband Nick Turner.